kubedb/cli/docs/guides/rbac.md

   namespace: demo
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
-Run the following command to see the modified tpr:
+Run the following command to see the modified crd:

 ```yaml